Planning to create a website

 The File Manager will be important to you as you create your website.
 This is where you will store all of your images and other various files that you will be using on your website.
 It is a good idea to get familiar with the File Manager before you get started building.

 Another good idea is to upload your images and files before you start building, that way they will be organized and ready to go when you are ready to put them on your pages.
 Here is a link to learn more: Using the File Manager.

 Yola has an excellent feature that allows you to make a copy of a page if you want more than one page on your site to have similar elements.
 Navigate to the page you wish to duplicate.
-Then, go to Page > Page Properties and select Save Page As.
+Then, go to Page > Copy.
 A dialog box will open up and you can give the new page a name.
 Now, you will have a duplicate of the other page and you can make the necessary changes.

-If you have content that repeats on every page of your site, create a template page that has this content and use "Save Page As" to carry the content across to new pages.
+If you have content that repeats on every page of your site, create a template page that has this content and use the "Copy" feature to carry the content across to new pages.
 This can save you a lot of time!

 When you take preparation time to create a website, you will find the process to be a great learning experience, intuitive, and fun!